 In 1978, Ted Kaczynski sent a homemade bomb to Northwestern University.
 The campus security officer who opened it, Terry Maker, sustained minor cuts and burns when the bomb exploded.
 This was the start of Kaczynski’s 17-year spree of attacks using homemade bombs.
 Targets included American Airlines Flight 444 in 1979, the President of United Airlines, Percy Wood, in 1980, the University of Utah in 1981, Janet Smith, a secretary at Vanderbilt University in 1982, Diogenes Angelakos, an engineering professor at the University of California at Berkeley in 1982, John Hauser, a graduate student at the University of California at Berkeley in 1985, Boeing Company in 1985, as well as James V. McConnell, psychology professor, and Nicklaus Suino, research assistant, both at the University of Michigan in 1985.

-Kaczynski’s first known murder victim was computer store owner, Hugh Scrutton, who was killed outside his shop in 1985.
+Kaczynski’s first known murder victim was computer store owner Hugh Scrutton, who was killed outside his shop in 1985.
 Another computer store owner, Gary Wright, was severely injured by a bomb in Utah in 1987 as were California geneticist, Charles Epstein, and Yale University computer science professor, David Gelernter, both in 1993.
 Kaczynski’s final two murder victims were advertising executive, Thomas J. Mosser, in New Jersey in 1994 and timber industry lobbyist, Gilbert Brent Murray, in California in 1995.
-In total, the FBI tracked 16 bombs created by Kaczynski that resulted in 23 injured victims and 3 deaths.
-Only two bombs were identified and diffused prior to explosion.
+In total, the FBI tracked 16 bombs created by Kaczynski that resulted in 23 injured victims and three deaths.
+Only two bombs were identified and diffused prior to the explosion.

-Catching the Unabomber
+How Was the Unabomber Caught?

 Near the start of Kaczynski’s reign of bombing attacks, in 1979, the U.S. Postal Service, the Bureau of Alcohol, Tobacco and Firearms, and the Federal Bureau of Investigation took notice and an FBI task force was started known by the acronym UNABOM, which stood for University Airline Bombings.
 In due time, the unsub (i.e. unknown subject) became known as the "Unabomber."
 Over the next two decades, the task force grew to more than 150 full-time members.
 They painstakingly investigated the lives of victims and recovered bomb components but Kaczynski was smart.
 He was careful to leave no forensic evidence, he used only easily found materials to make his bombs, and the victims were chosen at random.

-It wasn’t until 1995 when Kaczynski’s 35,000 word essay titled “Industrial Society and Its Future" made its way into the media that the FBI had their break.
+It wasn’t until 1995 when Kaczynski’s 35,000-word essay titled “Industrial Society and Its Future" made its way into the media that the FBI had their break.
 On September 19, 1995, the “manifesto” was published in The Washington Post and The New York Times, and among thousands of responses and tips received daily for months, the FBI cued into David Kaczynski’s which described his troubled brother, Ted.
-Using letters and documents written by Ted provided to the FBI by David, the FBI’s linguistic analysis determined the manifesto’s author was, in fact, Ted Kaczynski.
+Using letters and documents written by Ted provided to the FBI by David, the FBI’s linguistic analysis determined the manifesto’s author was, in fact, Kaczynski.

 On April 3, 1996, investigators arrested the Unabomber at his tiny primitive cabin near Lincoln, Montana where they found highly descriptive journals (about 40,000 pages worth) which described Kaczynski’s crimes in detail as well as numerous bomb parts and one completed bomb ready to be mailed to another victim.
 Many of these items were auctioned off in 2011 garnering about $190,000 for his victims and their family members.